Mature entrepreneur writing in her notebook while attending a business seminar at conference hall.

 Preferred Topics for The Journal

-Accepted paper types: Research reports, theories and tools, literature reviews, policy reviews, and case studies.
+Accepted paper types: Research reports, theories, tools, literary reviews, policy reviews, and case studies.

-Topics of interest span household and consumer finance, including financial well-being, literacy, capability, education, behavior (borrowing, saving, investing), retirement planning, counseling and coaching, health-finance connections, consumer protection, low-income financial issues, and cross-cultural or international perspectives.
+Topics of interest: Personal and consumer finance, financial health and well-being, literacy, capability, education, behavior (borrowing, saving, investing), retirement planning, counseling, coaching, consumer protection, low-income finances, and cross-cultural perspectives.

 Preferred Topics for The Standard